dzejzipl/dzejzipl.github.io/_posts/2021/2021-06-20-MEMTenantCustomization.md

 Ok, let's configure those options.

-To do this, open the MEM portal, go to the *Tenant Administration* and find the **Customization** tab.
+To do this, open MEM portal, go to the *Tenant Administration* and find **Customization** tab.

-First, you need to configure general settings for all of the users.
+First, you need to configure general settings for all of users.
 After that - you can overwrite specific settings for different groups.
-For example, IT users should have options to reset their own devices, etc.
+For example, IT users should have options to reset own devices etc.

 ![Customize your MEM Tenant"](/assets/images/posts/2021/TenantCustomization/03.png)

 There are multiple options to configure.
-You should configure Company Logo, description, HelpDesk information, etc. - that things are important to end-users.
+You should configure Company Logo, description, HelpDesk information etc. - that things are important to end users.

-Also, you can disable resetting your own devices by users using these settings.
+Also, you can disable resetting own devices by users using this settings also.

 ![Customize your MEM Tenant"](/assets/images/posts/2021/TenantCustomization/04.png)